 We are an outpatient orthopedic physical therapy clinic specializing in treatment of the spine including low back and neck pain with or without referral of pain symptoms into the extremities.
-All of our therapists are either certified in or working towards certification in Mechanical Diagnosis and Therapy (MDT), a highly effective, movement based, research supported approach to treating the spine that addresses pain at its source.
+Both of our therapists are certified in Mechanical Diagnosis and Therapy (MDT), a highly effective, movement based, research supported approach to treating the spine that addresses pain at its source.
 Greater than 75% of patients with low back pain, and a majority of patients with other spinal complaints respond to one specific direction of movement.
 Mechanical Diagnosis and Therapy allows us to determine this direction, providing a unique systematic method of assessment and treatment unavailable elsewhere in Arkansas for:

 Hip, knee, and shoulder pain

 We emphasize techniques that empower you to become your own therapist for long term pain resolution and management.
 For additional information about MDT, visit www.mckenziemdt.org.

 When you come to us for back pain, we will perform a thorough, motion based evaluation and provide you with an individualized home exercise program.
 Many individuals experience significant relief in the first few sessions.

 When you visit our clinic you will notice that we keep equipment to a minimum.
 This is intentional.
 We want you to know that much of what we do in the clinic can be replicated at home.
 Physical therapy is not about gimmicks, it is about us using our knowledge to develop and progress specific patient centered treatment plans.
 Your commitment to the home exercise program we develop for you is integral to the success of your therapy.
 Our goal is to empower you to be your own therapist after we discharge you from therapy.